jorgerebe/f1-strategy-optimization/README.md

 ## F1 Races Simulator

 The agent needs to interact with an environment in order to learn to optimise the race strategy for a driver.
 That environment is a discretised F1 races simulator, built with Python.
-In a race there are be *n\_laps* laps and _T_ timesteps, numbered from 0 to *n_laps - 1*.
+In a race, there are be *n\_laps* laps and _T_ timesteps, numbered from 0 to *n_laps - 1*.

 ### State